-Prefab housing complex for UC Berkeley students built in four days
+Prefab housing complex for UC Berkeley students goes up in four days

 He’s s still evaluating bottom-line costs.

-“We are very happy with the quality of construction and the finished product — but we learned that smaller sites posed lots of difficulties — access, traffic management, proximity to neighbors,” Kennedy said.
+“We are very happy with the quality of construction and the finished product — but we learned that smaller sites posed lots of difficulties — access, traffic management, proximity to neighbors,” said Kennedy who works with Pankow Builders of Oakland.
 “We might have saved some money building this conventionally, but we view this more as a research & development project — and in that capacity, it was very helpful and educating.”

 Prefab construction probably makes more financial sense with larger projects (more units) on larger lots, Kennedy said.
 “If you don’t have space to work it gets very expensive very quickly.”

-Note: Editor’s note: The headline on this story was changed after publication to make it more precise.